-Saving towards short-term goals is an important part of great financial management.
-Short-term savings and an emergency fund are often the last line of defense against expensive debt.
+Short-term savings and an emergency fund are often the last line of defence against expensive debt.
+In addition, cash and near-cash for shorter-term goals give your long-term savings more time to grow.
 However, finding a great place to grow short-term savings can be a challenge.

-The important consideration in short-term investing is the relationship between time and risk.
+A potential solution to the problem of low interest rates is short-term investing.
+The most important consideration here is the relationship between time and risk.

 The more time you have, the more risk you can afford to take.
 If a share event affects the value of your investment, you simply stay invested until the shares recover.
 The idea is that a more risky investment gets rewarded with better investment returns.
 As you get closer to withdrawing your investment, however, your risk should decrease.
 The closer you get, the more of your savings should sit in cash so you’re sure the amount you need is there exactly when you need it.